dermotduffy/frigate-hass-card/README.md

 |`clips`|Shows the clip gallery for this camera/zone/label.|
 |`clip`|Shows the most recent clip for this camera/zone/label.|

-For the `clip` or `snapshot` view, the most recent clip/snapshot is rendered.
-This will automatically update whenever the state of the `camera_entity` or `motion_entity` changes.
-In particular, if the desire is to have a live view of the most recent event, you should configure `motion_entity` to a Frigate binary sensor associated with that camera in order to trigger updates more regularly (the underlying camera entity state does not change often, the motion binary sensors do).
+### Automatic updates in the `clip` or `snapshot` view

+Updates will occur whenever the state of the `camera_entity` or `motion_entity` changes.
+In particular, if the desire is to have a live view of the most recent event, the user should configure `motion_entity` to a Frigate binary sensor associated with that camera in order to trigger updates more regularly (the underlying camera entity state does not change often, the motion binary sensors do).

+### Getting from a snapshot to a clip

+Clicking on a snapshot will take the user to the clip associated with the snapshot (if any).

+### Getting event details

+More details about an event can be found by clicking the 'globe' icon in the menu, which takes the user to the Frigate page for that event.

 ## Menu Modes